Feds: Nursing home operator failed to pay $29.5M in taxes - NewsBreak

 Feds: Nursing home operator failed to pay $29.5M in taxes

 NEWARK, N.J.
-(AP) — Federal prosecutors in New Jersey say the operator of a failed multi-state nursing home chain failed to pay $29.5 million in payroll...northplattepost.com
+(AP) — Federal prosecutors in New Jersey say the operator of a failed multi-state nursing home chain failed to pay $29.5 million in payroll...panhandlepost.com

 NEWARK, N.J.
-(AP) — Federal prosecutors in New Jersey say the operator of a failed multi-state nursing home chain failed to pay $29.5 million in payroll...northplattepost.com
+(AP) — Federal prosecutors in New Jersey say the operator of a failed multi-state nursing home chain failed to pay $29.5 million in payroll...panhandlepost.com

 Comments / 0